-Transnational Press London follows a rigorous peer review policy for all publications and projects.
+Transnational Press London follows a rigorous peer review policy for all publications (books, journal articles, book chapters, reports) and other publishing projects.

-All journals published by Transnational Press London are subject to double blind peer review.
+The journals published by Transnational Press London are subject to double-blind peer review, except The Commentaries and The Agonist, which follow the editorial review and blind review.
 Submitted manuscripts are reviewed by the Journal editor or associate editors or area editors.
 Papers may be desk-rejected at this stage.
 If the manuscript is considered to be of standard quality, it is then sent to at least two external reviewers.
 Once all reviews are received, the editors make a decision whether to publish, request revisions, or reject the manuscript.

 Projects undertaken within and/or with the support of Transnational Press London are reviewed by members of the Advisory Board assigned by cognate areas and the outcomes including the publications and reports are approved by the chair of the board.

 We require all our authors, reviewers and editors to be familiar with our Publishing Ethics policies.

 We value peer review which is a process where peer experts evaluate the quality of others’ work.
 The purpose is to ensure the work is rigorous, coherent, uses past research and there is a clear added value to the knowledge in a particular field.

 It also helps the editors to select higher quality articles for publication.
 Peer review also ensures the integrity of the publishing process.
 Perhaps one of the greatest added value of the peer review process is that it gives authors access to expert opinions in the field as well as useful critical insight into the methods and models used (or can be used) in the study.

 - Editorial review – means the work is reviewed by one or more editors who are experts in the field and the identity of the reviewing editor(s) is not disclosed to the author(s).